Han-Zhang-Code/Han-Zhang-Code/README.md

 :sparkles: Fun Facts!
 - This year (2022) is the 10th year I have arrived in United States and I didn't know any English 10 years ago
-- I have one cat and a beautiful daughter
+- I have one cat and a beautiful daughter named Aurora

 ## 📫 Let's Connect!